JWHanna/CB-Kickstarter-analysis/README.md

 # CB-Kickstarter-analysis
+Module 1
-UCB Module 1: Using Excel to preform analysis and kickstarter data
+Using Excel to preform analysis and kickstarter data